mghanava/mineral-classifier-app/README.md

     ```

 2.  **Build and run the container:**
-    A `run.sh` script is provided to simplify the setup process.
-It builds the container and sets the correct file permissions for DVC to prevent errors.

-    First, make the script executable:
+    Use Docker Compose to build the image and start the service.
+The command passes your host user's ID to the container to prevent file permission errors.
     ```bash
-    chmod +x run.sh
-    ```

-    Now, run the script:
-    ```bash
-    ./run.sh
+    DOCKER_BUILDKIT=1 UID=$(id -u) GID=$(id -g) docker-compose up -d --build
     ```

 ### Usage